-The Banner MD Anderson Advanced Practice Surgical Oncology Fellowship is a 13-month program providing high level surgical training and specialty specific knowledge to allow the advanced practice provider (APP) resident to function at the top of their scope of practice upon completion of the program.
+The Banner MD Anderson Advanced Practice Surgical Oncology Fellowship is a 13-month program providing high level surgical training and specialty specific knowledge to allow the advanced practice provider (APP) fellow to function at the top of their scope of practice upon completion of the program.

 This position will allow the APP fellow to gain exposure to various aspects of multidisciplinary care and the functions of a complex health care delivery system.
 The fellow will be provided many different opportunities to develop and identify specific skills and knowledge as directly related to surgical oncology, perioperative management and comprehensive oncologic care.